 Do I need a Facebook Pixel if I am not using Facebook ads?

 For the pixel to be at its most accurate, it requires a lot of data.
 So if you wait until you are ready to use Facebook ads before installing it then your ads will take longer to optimise while you ‘feed’ the pixel.

 So yes, even if you are not running Facebook ads now you should install it.

 How do I install the pixel?

 This will depend on how you created your website and whether you are using Shopify etc.

 Luckily Facebook gives you all the information you’ll need to create and install the pixel and standard events (which track conversions such as view content, add to cart, purchase etc).

-If you need more help, this post will help explain creating and installing your pixel in more detail.
+If you need more help, this post explains how to create the Facebook pixel and how to install your Facebook pixel and standard event codes in more detail.

 Still confused about Facebook ads?
 This is my area of expertise, find out how we can work together here.